Jump to content

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating where the stars are visible. +1 for every Tech Level above 1.

 Aquaconverter: Also known as “mechanical gills,” the aquaconverter is a simple device that takes in water, separates its molecules into hydrogen and oxygen atoms, and then feeds the oxygen into a breather tube and the hydrogen into power-generating mechanisms.
 Worn as a backpack with a breather tube placed in the mouth as a Tech Level 2 item.
-However Tech Level 3 allows the item to not be clumsy with 1/4 the weight.
+However, Tech Level 3 allows the item to be not clumsy, with 1/4 the weight.
 And Tech Level 4 allows the item to be considered a Face Mask without the need for a Tank and it weights 1/4th the weight of the Tech 3 version.

 • In-Game Bonus: Provides +1 Misc to all Survival checks when navigating this local group using a Space Ship.

-• In-Game Bonus: Provides +2 Misc to Survival checks when navigating a Solar System or a very small planet (dwarf planet) or moon as well as Avoiding Hazards if the Hazard is gravity related and tracking down gravimetric disturbances. +1 for every Tech Level above 3.
+• In-Game Bonus: Provides +2 Misc to Survival checks when navigating a Solar System or a very small planet (dwarf planet) or moon, as well as Avoiding Hazards if the Hazard is gravity-related and tracking down gravimetric disturbances. +1 for every Tech Level above 3.

 Scanners